Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 If packets in the loss list continue to block the send queue, at some point this will cause the send queue to fill.
 When the send queue is full, the sender will begin to drop packets without even sending them the first time.
 An encoder (or other application) may continue to provide packets, but there's no place for them, so they will end up being thrown away.
-SRT is unaware of these "unsent packets", and they are not reported in the SRT statistics.

 This condition where packets are unsent doesn't happen often.
 There is a maximum number of packets held in the send buffer based on the configured latency.
 Older packets that have no chance to be retransmitted and played in time are dropped, making room for newer real-time